shupe-carboni/backend/README.md

 ### Manager
 #### *customer-manager*
-Manager Customers can see and manage all resources associated with their management group, which are a collection of customer locations.
+Manager Customers can see and manage all resources associated with their management group, more than one customer location.

 ### Standard
 #### *customer-std*